 Learn how to create a game on Scratch for beginners

 In today’s tutorial, we will walk you through building a basic Pong or Break Out Style game in Scratch for beginners.
-This game and others you build in Scratch should be considered like learning tools.
+This game and others you build in Scratch should be considered learning tools.
 Each game should add tools to your toolbox and teach a new coding concept, but any can be added to infinitely and designed in unique ways that differ from the tutorial.

 1. Add a Paddle, a Ball, and a Line Sprite